hashicorp/terraform-google-terraform-enterprise/modules/secondaries/README.md

-## Terraform Enterprise Clustering: Secondary Cluster Module
+## Terraform Enterprise Clustering: Secondaries Module

-This module is responsible for creating all the resources required by the secondary cluster to function.
+This module is responsible for creating all the resources required by the secondaries to function.

 ### Components